 Nancy has worked as a teacher and an administrator first at Mennonite Central Committee and since 1999 at EMU.
 Her lifelong professional and churchly involvement with Mennonites and Brethren in Christ around the world, and her research interests in early Christianity, shape her reading and research into approaches to biblical interpretation.
-She enjoys singing, crocheting, and talking with her three granddaughters.
+She enjoys singing, crocheting, listening to birds, and walking.

 B.A., Messiah College